Live Stream API on Google Cloud transcodes live video streams for adaptive streaming with low latency.

 What is the Live Stream API?

 The Live Stream API is a fully managed service for live video transcoding on Google Cloud.
-It enables conversion of RTMP streams into adaptive HLS/DASH formats for streaming to millions of viewers with low latency.
+It enables conversion of RTMP or SRT streams into adaptive HLS and DASH formats for streaming to large audiences with low latency.

-The service offers automatic scaling, integrated CDN connectivity, and 99.9% availability.
-Live Stream API uses Google-optimized video encoders for efficient compression with high quality.
+The service offers automatic scaling and can be combined with CDN solutions.
+The Live Stream API uses Google-optimized video encoders for efficient compression with high quality.
+Pricing is tiered by region.

 Live Events and Conferences

 Streaming conferences, webinars, and events in multiple resolutions.
-Adaptive bitrate control adjusts quality to bandwidth.
-Integration with Cloud Storage for automatic recording.
+Adaptive bitrate control adjusts quality to available bandwidth.
+Integration with Cloud Storage enables automatic recording.

 Broadcast and Sports Streaming